will-io/form-servlet/README.md

 Check the currently deployed version: https://swe432tomcat.herokuapp.com

 ## Prelude
-We are working with two different phases of the software lifecycle: **development**(programming, debugging, testing) and **deployment**(publishing your app in your servers so clients can use it).
+We are working with two different phases of the software lifecycle: **development**(programming, debugging, program testing) and **deployment**(publishing your app in your servers so clients can use it).
 Heroku offers a hosting service for your web app and can be linked with GitHub to auto-deploy it, and also offers development tools so you can run your app locally.

 **Disclaimer:** Please take a moment to explore each concept, technology, command, activity and action used in this tutorial, for brevity the level of detail is limited to help you deploy servlets in Heroku.